 - recognising and rewarding excellent teaching through a biennial awards scheme

-- engaging with and commissioning research in economics education
+- conducting research in economics education together with our community

-- engaging with current research in economics through the maintenance of links with the International Review of Economics Education journal
+- engaging with current research in economics through the Network's journal, the International Review of Economics Education

 - promoting the sharing of research and research ideas through: